MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

   from its default functionality to a less common or more complicated mode.
 The simplest behavior of a command should be the default behavior that does not require the use of switch parameters.
-- Switch parameters should not be mandatory, since that defeats the purpose of a switch; a mandatory switch can only take one value.
-The only case where is is necessary to make a switch parameter mandatory is when it is needed to differentiate a parameter set.
-In this case, the switch parameter must be mandatory.
+- Switch parameters should not be mandatory since a switch, when used, can only be `$true`.
+The only case where it is necessary to make a switch parameter mandatory is when it is needed to differentiate a parameter set.
 - Explicitly setting a switch from a boolean can be done with `-MySwitch:$boolValue` and in splatting with `$params = @{ MySwitch = $boolValue }`.